 Back in the early days of my Iceland adventures, the heiði road out of Reykjavik (Hellisheiði) would be closed, maybe once per year and would only be driven by locals in good jeeps.
 Since the rise in inexperienced drivers venturing out in dangerous conditions, the road ends up getting closed many times per week.
 The increasing number of Winter accidents drives up the price of car hire and motor insurance.

-Despite the challenges of driving safely in a full blizzard, negotiating with slippery roads and the reduced hours of daylight, Iceland has many benefits for adventurous visitors.
+Despite the challenges of driving safely in a full blizzard, negotiating with slippery roads and the reduced hours of daylight, Iceland has many benefits for adventurous travel photographers.

 Having so much Nighttime has it’s benefits also.
 Especially when the skies can be filled with the emerald light show of the Northern Lights.
 The number one requirement is to have a dark sky, so get away from city lights and avoid full moon phases.
 The darker the sky, the better chance of capturing colours.